Have you ever looked around at your life, and asked yourself "How the heck did I get here?".

 Five years ago, my responsibilities in life included feeding my dog, paying a few bills, and making it to work on time.
 I was almost able to accomplish them all on a daily basis.
 Almost.

 I spent my days working as a Child Protection Worker, and my nights reading & hitting up the local yoga studio.

-My social life wasn’t what you would expect of young single girl in her late 20′s.
+My social life wasn’t what you would expect of a young single girl in her late 20′s.
 I was a homebody and my favorite thing was absolute silence.
-Then, and I’m not sure how exactly it happened, all of a sudden I was head over heels in love with a single dad, thirteen years older than me, who has joint custody of his three children.
+Then, and I’m not sure how exactly it happened, all of a sudden I was head over heels in love with a single dad, thirteen years older than me, who had joint custody of his three children.

 Life changed.
 Very Quickly.